You may also be interested in these posts from Twelve Ordinary Men by John MacArthur:

 We see at least seven Simons in the Gospels alone:

 "He [Andrew] brought him to Jesus.
 Jesus looked at him and said, “You are Simon the son of John.
 You shall be called Cephas” (which means Peter).
 John 1:42

 But his given name still lurked in the background, rearing its head as a reminder when Peter didn't measure up.
 When Jesus called him Simon it was a signal that he was acting like his old self again.
-If He called him Peter, Rock, Jesus was commending him for acting the way he ought to be acting.
+If He called him Peter (Rock) Jesus was commending him for acting the way he ought to be acting.
 Before long, these two names, and the experiences that intertwined them, would shape Peter into the leader Jesus planned for him to be all along.

-Peter means ROCK, and Peter would become a rock.
 He would become a great leader, the rock of the early church, but the journey would not be an easy one.
 Have you ever wondered what God is doing in your life?
 Peter must of wondered.
-Maybe like He did for Peter, God is making you a great leader as well.
-For such a time as this?
+Maybe, as He did Peter, God is making you into a great leader for such a time as this?

 Let's explore what it took for Simon Peter to become a great leader.

 When Jesus first met Peter, he seemed to fit James' description in James 1:8 of a double-minded man perfectly.
 James says, a double-minded man is unstable in all his ways, and that was Peter.
 He was unstable and unpredictable.
 He made big promises that he couldn't follow through with.
 He jumped wholeheartedly into things, only to bail before finishing.
 He would of been the first to sign up for a marathon, only to run to the 20-mile marker and quit.
 All too often he was the first in and unfortunately, the first out as well.